-Connie is by far the most unique among the new offerings at JFK.
-This 1958 Lockheed Constellation airplane, which once flew passengers for TWA, has been restored and turned into a cocktail lounge!
-Sit inside the refurbished interiors with a Royal Ambassador Martini and a snack, and immerse yourself in the air travel of the past.
-Kids are also welcome to enjoy a Roy Rogers and sit in the cockpit like a real TWA pilot. conniebar.com
+Connie is by far the most creative offering at JFK.
+This 1958 Lockheed Constellation airplane, which once flew TWA passengers to exotic ports of call, has been retrofitted into a cocktail lounge!
+Lounge inside the plush and refurbished interior with a Royal Ambassador Martini and snack, then immerse yourself in the air travel of the past.
+Kids are also welcome to enjoy a Roy Rogers and sit in the cockpit like real TWA pilots! twahotel.com

-Michelin-starred chef Jean-Georges Vongerichten runs some of the city’s most celebrated fine dining restaurants.
-Now he has opened a more casual offering called The Paris Cafe inside the TWA Hotel.
-This sizeable restaurant is open for breakfast, lunch, dinner, and drinks.
-Try a ginger margarita from the cocktail menu, burrata with toast as a small plate, and pizza as a main.
+Not only is Jean-Georges Vongerichten a Michelin-starred chef, he runs some of the city’s most celebrated fine dining restaurants.
+Now he's at the helm of a more casual offering called The Paris Café inside the TWA Hotel.
+This spacious restaurant is open for breakfast, lunch, dinner and drinks.
+Sample the ginger margarita from the cocktail menu, enjoy a burrata with toast as a small plate, or select their pizza as a main.
 Breakfast options include an almond croissant and avocado toast. twahotel.com/paris-cafe

 The Pool Bar

-Take a dip in an infinity pool and enjoy a drink at the rooftop Pool Bar.
-This unique destination has up-close views of the runways at JFK Airport and is open to hotel guests and non-guests alike.
-Sit beside the pool on the roof with a Paper Plane cocktail, or travel one floor below for an underwater experience.
-A full kitchen also serves salads, grain bowls, and more. thepoolbartwa.com
+Dunk yourself in an infinity pool and sample the good life at the hotel's rooftop Pool Bar.
+This unique spot has up-close views of the runways at JFK Airport and is open to hotel guests and visitors alike.
+Lounge beside the pool on the roof with a Paper Plane cocktail, or drop down a floor for their underwater experience.
+A full kitchen also serves salads, grain bowls, and more. twahotel.com

 The Sunken Lounge

-Get down at the Sunken Lounge, a low-lying throwback space overlooking the airport runways through a panoramic glass wall.
-You’ll know the lounge by its Chili Pepper Red carpet and Mad Men vibes, plus the 21st-century spin on a split-flap departures board posted overhead.
-Here you’ll find a Sunken Lounge Martini served with a TWA wing pin, selections of wine and beer, and a small menu of great bar food like an artisanal cheese board. thepoolbartwa.com
+Dive into the Sunken Lounge, a low-lying throwback space overlooking the airport runways through a panoramic glass wall.
+You’ll know the lounge by its Chili Pepper Red carpet and echoes of TV's Mad Men series, plus a decidedly 21st-century spin on a split-flap departures board posted overhead.
+Here you can order a Sunken Lounge Martini (served with a TWA wing pin), selections of wine and beer and a small menu of great bar snacks like their artisanal cheese board. twahotel.com

-When your standard brew just won’t cut it after a red-eye, swing by the TWA Hotel lobby for a cup of Intelligentsia.
-This Chicago-based coffee chain, which has one NYC location in Chelsea, sources single-origin coffees around the world and roasts the beans to perfection.
-There’s a midcentury coffee bar in the lobby (while you’re there, you’ll see TWA Hotel staff behind the terminal’s former ticket counters) and mobile coffee carts also inside the space. twahotel.com/intelligentsia
+When those standard brews just won’t cut it after a red-eye flight, swing into the TWA Hotel lobby for a steaming cup of Intelligentsia.
+This Chicago-based coffee chain, which has one NYC location in Chelsea, sources single-origin coffees from across the globe and roasts those beans to perfection.
+There’s a midcentury coffee bar in the lobby as well (while you’re there, you’ll see TWA Hotel staff behind the terminal’s former ticket counters) and mobile coffee carts also inside the space. twahotel.com